Best Open Source Internet Radio Player for Linux

 Radio Tray is a simple and lightweight open-source internet radio player for Linux.
 It is designed to sit in your system tray and provide quick access to your favorite internet radio stations.
 Radio Tray supports a wide range of audio formats, including MP3, Ogg Vorbis, and AAC+.

-To use Radio Tray, simply click on icon in your system tray.
+To use Radio Tray, simply click on the icon in your system tray.
 This will display a list of internet radio stations that you can listen to.
-You can also search for specific stations by entering keywords in search box.
+You can also add custom stations by providing their streaming URLs.

 Radio Tray is an excellent option for Linux users who want a simple and lightweight internet radio player that doesn't take up a lot of system resources.